Maryland State Police Investigating I-695 Fatal Crash In Baltimore County

 (DUNDALK, MD) – Maryland State Police are investigating a single-vehicle fatal crash that occurred this morning on Interstate 695 in Baltimore County.

-The deceased, identified as Stephen Richard Becker, 59, of Timonium, Maryland, was pronounced deceased at the scene by emergency medical services personnel.
+The victim, Stephen Richard Becker, 59, of Timonium, Maryland, was pronounced deceased at the scene.
 He was the driver and only occupant of a 2008 Honda pickup truck involved in the crash.

 Troopers from the Golden Ring Barrack responded shortly after 9 a.m. for a reported crash on the inner loop of I-695 at Cove Road in Dundalk, Maryland.
-According to a preliminary investigation, Becker’s truck traveled off the road and struck a tree.
-The Maryland State Police Crash Team is investigating the cause of the crash.
+According to a preliminary investigation, Becker’s truck went off the road and struck a tree.
+The Maryland State Police Crash Team are investigating the cause of the crash.

-The Baltimore County Fire Department, Baltimore County Police Department and Maryland Transportation Authority Police assisted Maryland State Police at the scene.
-Personnel from the Maryland Department of Transportation State Highway Administration assisted with road closures, which lasted about two hours.
+The Baltimore County Fire Department and Baltimore County Police Department, Maryland Transportation Authority Police assisted Maryland State Police at the scene.
+Personnel from the Maryland Department of Transportation State Highway Administration crews assisted with road closures, which lasted about two hours.

 ###